Legal advice for right to be forgotten

-A right to be forgotten is the right of an individual who wants to have their personal data removed from search engines.
-It is an application made to the search engine to remove information about themselves, such as links to any personal information that is irrelevant, untrue or inadequate, however old, without limit.
+A right to be forgotten is the right of an individual who wants to have his or her personal data removed from search engines.
+It is an application made to the search engine to remove information about yourself, such as links to any personal information that is irrelevant, untrue or inadequate, however old, without limit.
 So, for instance, if you put your name into Google and information appears about you that you do not want in the public domain, you can send a right to be forgotten request form to Google to have the information removed.

 You can make a right to be forgotten application yourself.
 Google provides a free form, which you can find here.
-It is important to remember that this may be your one chance and it needs to be done thoroughly and correctly.
+It is important to remember that this may be your one chance only which means you would want this to be done thoroughly and correctly.
 You may look at the form and think that it looks easy and what could go wrong.
 Through experience with clients that have tried and were left waiting months on end and often, without knowing that their application was dismissed immediately, filling in an easy form does not guarantee success.

-The time it takes for Right to be forgotten requests depend on whether they have been prepared and filled out properly.
-We have heard and seen dozens of cases where a right to be forgotten request which was prepared by the individual was rejected within a few hours of being submitted.
+The time it takes for right to be forgotten requests would often depend on whether they have been prepared and filled out properly.
+We have heard and seen dozens of cases where a right to be forgotten request, which was prepared by the individual was rejected within a few hours of being submitted.
 This is despite some of these applications being complex but highly deserving.
 When your initial right to be forgotten request is prepared and submitted professionally, it might take slightly longer to prepare and to receive a reply but ultimately in many cases it is more likely to succeed.

-Why?
-For a number of reasons.
-Firstly, because the search engine is more likely to accept your request, if it is done professionally, which means that this could be the end of the matter.
+This is for a number of reasons.
+Firstly, because the search engine is more likely to accept your request if it is done professionally, which means that this could be the end of the matter.
 Secondly, if your right to be forgotten application is refused, your solicitor will be more likely to satisfactorily address any issues with the search engine providers and do this fast.
 Thirdly, depending on the reason the search engine gives for declining your right to be forgotten request, a specialist right to be forgotten solicitor will be able to advise you whether you should push ahead with alternative options rather than continue pointless correspondence with the search engine provider.